airborne-commando/OPSEC-OSINT-Tools/tangible-examples/threat-actor.md

-# As stated in this graph and in the markdown for [Digital Profiling](Digital-Profiling.md#digital-profiling-pipeline).
+# As stated in this graph and in the markdown for [Digital Profiling](../Digital-Profiling.md#digital-profiling-pipeline) also need to check out [the main guide](../README.md).
 **NOTE: DO NOT DO ANYHING DUMB LOL**

 <p align="center">